equinor/dlisio/python/data/chap4-7/README.rst

                                                  characters are expected, but only 20 are actually present

-broken-fmt.dlis                                  There is less data in first fdata record than it
+broken-fmt.dlis                                  There is less data in second fdata record than it
                                                  should be according to fmt string.
-Second IFLR is correct.
+First and third IFLR are correct.

+broken-fmt-multiframe.dlis                       1st and 3rd records contain 3 correct frames.
+                                                 2nd record contains two good frames and in third one there is less data than it should be according to fmt string.

 broken-utf8-ascii.dlis                           Ascii containing non-utf8 characters